E-Heerschap/Go-Runescape/README.md

 ### Note
 Keep in mind Jagex returns very minimal information unfourtunately so not much information is availible from their API.
 Currently this library does not have any support for the OSBuddy API.
-If you are looking for a GOOD grand exchange API to use their API provides much more information than Jagex's.
+If you are looking for a GOOD grand exchange API, use OSBuddy's.
+It provides much more information than Jagex's.